surma/surma.dev/content/things/js-to-asc.md

 ## Conclusion

 I want to be very clear: Any generalized, quantitative take-away from this article would be ill-advised.
 For example, Rust is _not_ 1.2x slower than JavaScript.
-These number are very much specific to the code that _I_ wrote, the optimizations that _I_ applied and the machine _I_ used.
+These numbers are very much specific to the code that _I_ wrote, the optimizations that _I_ applied and the machine _I_ used.
 However, I think there are some general guidelines we can extract to help you make more informed decisions in the future:

 - V8’s Liftoff compiler will generate code from WebAssembly that runs significantly faster than what Ignition or SparkPlug can deliver for JavaScript.
 If you need performance without _any_ warmup time, WebAssembly is your tool of choice.
 - V8 is _really_ good at executing JavaScript.
 While WebAssembly can run faster than JavaScript, it is likely that you will have to hand-optimize your code to achieve that.